bambooforest/pshrimp-scripts/README.md

 A *feature term* consists of a number (optionally preceded by a `<` or `>` sign), a space, and a string of pluses and minuses followed (with no intervening space) by the name of the feature to search.
 For example, `2 +coronal` will return all doculects with exactly two [+coronal] segments, and `>30 +syllabic` wil return all doculects with more than thirty vowels.

+For the numeric component of the feature term, `no` can be used to mean `0`, and `any` can be used to mean `+0`.

+To search for multiple feature values on the same phoneme, separate the feature components with a semicolon.
+For example, `any +syllabic;+consonantal` will return a list of doculects with syllabic consonants.

 Search terms may be joined by the logical operators `and` and `or`.
 These are postfix.

 ### Examples